 The Museum Committee has put on exhibitions, yearly or two-yearly in Musselburgh’s Old Town Hall, selecting different themes for each from the museums collection.
 Previous exhibitions have included:

-This exhibition formed part of an exciting programme of events throughout the year in East Lothian.
+These past and current exhibition form part of an exciting programme of events throughout the year in the town and East Lothian.

 After more than 25 years the town finally has a museum in which the residents and visitors to the town can learn about the history of the town and surrounding area.